TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Last time of valid activity
 		- Kick if AFK
 		- AFK timer can already be a server setting

-- Let someone on spectator when they are connected even if they're downloading initial solvable
-	- Though before they git clone the repos
-		- Not before we set up the masterserver.
-			- That is because clients will know about the map to be downloaded only through the masterserver that will expose the details of all of its servers.

 - The built-in player of the server
 	- Always at id -1